Measure Horse main.jpg

 Measure_13.jpg

 5.)
 The top line doesn’t necessarily correlate with the amount of rock there is in the horse’s back underneath the bar, which is where it really matters.
 To get this information, measure 4” out from the midline at positions B and C and mark those points.
 Then place your wire along the side of the horse connecting these points, continuing straight forward over the shoulder blade and back almost to the hip.
-Do not try to stay 4" away from the spine ahead of position B as that will mean your measurement will not be too high and not under the middle of the bar any more.
+Do not try to stay 4" away from the spine ahead of position B as that will mean your measurement will be too high and not under the middle of the bar any more.
 With the horse’s head in its normal working position (this is crucial) take a drawing along this line.
 Do this on both sides, marking them L and R for left and right as in the example above.
 Mark on these tracings where lines A, B and C cross and where the back of the shoulder blade is.
 This gives information both on rock and on the shoulders – how prominent they are and how far back they come relative to the withers.

 6.)
 We also ask for a couple of measurements.
 First, measure the distance along the rock line (not along the top line) between line A and line B. This tells us how far back his shoulder blades come relative to the low point on his back.
 This measurement is usually between 6 ½ and 8 inches.
 Second, measure from the back of the shoulder blade to the point of the hip.
 This gives us an idea of the comparative length of his back.